fadimedurna/RESTful-Routes/README.md

 # RESTful-Routes
-A REST web app exercise coding with CRUD operations.
+A REST web app exercise coding with CRUD operations with node server.